M365 Configuration as Code - Technical Guidance

 Reliability

 Deploying a Managed DevOps Pool to run our pipelines on significantly enhances reliability.
 Managed DevOps Pools provide a fully managed service where virtual machines powering the agents rely on Microsofts infrastructure for reliability ensuring that availability and fault tolerance is managed by Microsoft therefore reducing the risk of downtime and improving overall system stability.
-The managed nature of these pools means that updates, scaling, and maintenance are handled automatically, ensuring consistent performance and minimizing disruption
+The managed nature of these pools means that updates, scaling, and maintenance are handled automatically, ensuring consistent performance and minimising disruption

 Security